 Sound Source Distance From The Microphone

-Though not a part of the microphone anatomy, sound source distance plays a role on the frequency response of directional microphones.
-Specifically on the low-end.
+Though not a part of the microphone anatomy, sound source distance plays a role in the frequency response of directional microphones, specifically on the low-end.
 This is due to the proximity effect, which we’ll discuss in more detail later.

 The closer the sound source is to a microphone, the more low frequencies the microphone will reproduce.